 In Ohio, a grand jury includes at least 15 jurors selected from a pool of eligible citizens much like ordinary jury pools.

 A federal grand jury is selected in a similar fashion, however the jury itself includes at least 16 (up to 23) jurors.

 Grand Jury Indictments are generally secret proceedings.

-If you are investigated by a grand jury you do not have the right to have an attorney represent you at the proceeding or even to be present (except to give voluntary testimony if you receive a subpoena).
+If you are investigated by a grand jury, you do not have the right to be represented by an attorney at the proceeding or even to be present (except to give voluntary testimony if you receive a subpoena).